muzairkhattak/facial-mask-detector-MTCNN/README.md

 This repo includes the following code files:

-1)python notebook implmentation of pytorch Custom Neural Network 2)MTTCCN face detection algorithm (using MTCCNN library).
+1)Complete notebook code for implmentation of pytorch Custom Neural Network and MTTCCN face detection algorithm ( in tensorflow using MTCCNN library).
-3)Complete merged code using file 1 and 2 for real time mask detection